darioflute/sospex/README.md

 python (https://www.continuum.io/downloads).
 You will have to use the Python 3.x distribution.

-You have also to install the conda packages lmfit:
+We recommend to install the latest Qt version (5.9) to avoid random crashes on Mac OS-X:

-conda install -c astropy lmfit
+conda install -c haasad pyqt

 At this point you can install sospex: